apprenda/sample-net-workshop/README.md

 The application leverages the Log4NET appender bootstrapper to automatically redirect logs to the Apprenda platform.

-# Deployment Instructions
+# Deployment and Build Instructions
-1. Download the code for the application
+1. Download the source code for the application
 2. Use Visual Studio to build the solution
 3. You can use the Apprenda Visual Studio Extension or Archive Builder to build an Apprenda Archive
 4. Log in to the Developer Portal and Deploy!